nodejs/nodejs.dev/README.md

 0.  **Install Yarn (if Yarn Package Manager is not available on your machine).**

-Following below is the command you'll need to use if you've installed Node.js with `nvm`.

-    ```sh
-    # install yarn
-    brew install yarn --ignore-dependencies
-    ```

-Otherwise, Yarn has an [installation guide](https://yarnpkg.com/en/docs/install) for your specific configuration.
+    Yarn has an [installation guide](https://yarnpkg.com/en/docs/install) for your specific configuration.
 Happy knitting!

 1.  **Install dependencies.**